tldr-pages/tldr/pages/osx/xcrun.md

 `xcrun --verbose`

-- Find tool for given SDK:
+- Find a tool for a given SDK:

 `xcrun --sdk {{sdk_name}}`